faxg/AzureTechEventQuickstartGuide/README.md

-# DayONE 2021 Azure Quickstart Guide
+# DayONE 2021 Microsoft Quickstart Guide

 Welcome to **DayONE 2021 Health Hack Ressources**.
 Here you'll find information on how to get started with Microsoft Azure Cloud to work on the challenges.